kuiperzone/PupNet-Deploy/README.md

 This will create a new file for you under: `name.metainfo.xml`

-See the [AppStream Packaging Guide](https://docs.appimage.org/packaging-guide/optional/appstream.html) for reference.

 ### Icons ###

 Multiple desktop icons may be specified with the `IconPaths` parameter.
-You can use semi-colon as a separator, as:
+You can use semi-colon as a separator, such
-`IconPaths = icon1.ico;icon2.64x64.png;icon3.svg`, or in multi-line form as used in the Hello World demo:
+as: `IconPaths = icon1.ico;icon2.64x64.png;icon3.svg`, or in multi-line form as shown in the Hello World demo:

     IconFiles = """
         Deploy/HelloWorld.16x16.png